 - Edit manually from the command line using the nano text editor (see below)

 - Edit the tones.cfg file using the TonesEditor GUI on a Windows PC and transfer the file to the Pi using WinSCP

 The utility will list all of your input and output sound devices.
-You want to find the input and output named pulse.
-Make note of the index (number) of these, as this is what you’ll want to specify for the input_device_index and output_device_index in your config.cfg file.
+You want to find the input and output named pulse, if it exists.
+If not, try default or sysdefault.

-Enter in the index corresponding to pulse for the input and output, and the utility will start taking audio samples and printing the audio level to the console window.
+Enter in the index corresponding to the desired input and output, and the utility will start taking audio samples and printing the audio level to the console window.
+You’ll know you have the correct audio device selected when the LED on your USB sound card starts flashing.
 Make note of what the audio levels are with no audio input present, and also with audio present.
 You’ll want to set your audio_threshold parameter to be somewhat above the levels you see with no audio present, but not so high as to be above the levels when audio is present.
 You can adjust the audio of your scanner or radio using this utility as needed.
 To stop the audio sampling and terminate the LevelMeter utility, hit CTRL-C.

-Now that you now what the input_device_index, output_device_index, and audio_threshold parameters should be set to, you can edit the config.cfg file.
-Note that the email password must be base64 encoded in the config.cfg file.
+Now that you know what the audio_threshold parameters should be set to, you can edit the config.cfg file.
+Note that the email password and upload ftp password must be base64 encoded in the config.cfg file if you’re editing manually via a text editor.
 There are a number of websites that can do this encoding for you, or you can copy this parameter over from a Windows computer that you have running TwoToneDetect.

 Once you have the tones.cfg and config.cfg files set up correctly, you can start TwoToneDetect by typing:

 If you’re using the desktop GUI and want to eliminate some extra clicking (or want to have TTD start automatically), you may need to go to a file browser and highlight TwoToneDetect70, then go to EDIT, Preferences, in the GENERAL Tab check the “Don’t ask options on launch executable file” option.